AbdullahMPrograms/ReBind/README.md

 - eventually fix the button hover on corners (borderwidth, border colour matches keys frame?)
 - when toggling the sidebar maybe make like a for x=0 to 200 pixels sidebarwidth = sidebarwidth + 1 and then when it reaches 200 it stops and then when you toggle it again it does the opposite, and same for the homeframe

+- for eventual mouse support make it work like the ghub ui
+  - mouse in middle with boxes around the various mouse buttons/mouse buttons selectable
+  - requires drawing
+  - swap mouse/keyboard with toggle switch in the modification bar
+    - left side of toggle is keyboard (default), right side of toggle is mouse
+    - toggling right will move the label to the right and say "Mouse" and viceversa
+- QMK/VIA support (just for fun)?